Omenaa Mensah

-Omenaa Mensah (born 26 July 1979 in Jelenia Góra) philanthropist, entrepreneur, investor, journalist and presenter, art collector.
+Omenaa Mensah (born 26 July 1979 in Jelenia Góra) is a Polish philanthropist, entrepreneur, investor, journalist, presenter, and art collector.

 Education

 She graduated from primary school in Swarzędz and the Economic and Social High School in Poznań.
 For five years, she played basketball and belonged to the Union of Swarzędz.
 She studied "Management and Marketing” at the University of Management and Banking in Poznań.
 In 2001-2004, she studied international relations (specialization: “European Studies”) at the Poznań University of Economics, where in 2005, she defended her master's thesis.
-She is a PhD student at the Warsaw School of Economics with an economic and social profile.
+She is a PhD student at the SGH Warsaw School of Economics with an economic and social profile.
 Her scientific interests concern sub-Saharan Africa.

 Career highlights

-During her studies, she founded the Omi Hair company, which is engaged in offering the public, African hairstyles.
+During her studies, she founded the Omi Hair company, which is engaged in offering the public African hairstyles.
 She also earned her money as a model, working both in Poland and in Europe.

-In 2003, she started working at TVN 7, in which she ran the erotic interactive program: Red Light.
-Since 2003, she has been a weather presenter in the TVN Group, she also runs programs on its channels on the topics of travel, sports, culinary and lifestyle.
+In 2003, she started working at TVN 7, in which she ran the erotic interactive program Red Light.
+Since 2003, she has been a weather presenter in the TVN Group; she also runs programs on its channels on the topics of travel, sports, culinary and lifestyle.
 In 2008, together with her daughter Vanessa, she ran the TVN Style: Kitchen cooking program - open 24 hours a day.
-In 2014–2016, she ran the: Domo+: Star Houses program, in which she visited Polish media personalities in their apartments and homes.
-In 2019, she ran the program: Domo+ Luxury Houses with Omena.
-In 2020, she was involved in the production of the original program: Exceptional Houses, which was broadcast on the TVN Style and TVN channels.
+In 2014–2016, she ran the Domo+: Star Houses program, in which she visited Polish media personalities in their apartments and homes.
+In 2019, she ran the program Domo+ Luxury Houses with Omena.
+In 2020, she was involved in the production of the original program Exceptional Houses, which was broadcast on the TVN Style and TVN channels.

 In 2007, in conjunction with Rafał Maserak, she participated in the fifth edition of the entertainment program: Dancing with the Stars.
 In autumn 2017, she was the captain of the winning team in the final of the third edition of TVN’s Mali Giganci.

 In 2012, she launched "Ammadora”, a custom-made art-inspired furniture company.
-In 2018, she launched the “Occhiello” brand, specializing in tailor-made men's suits, and in 2020, she expanded to include the “Amante” brand.
-She is also a partner, among others, in: “RiO Asi”, “Omi Productions”, “Omiimage”, “InHome Real Estate”, “O&R Holding”, “ubramypracowników.pl” and “FoodWell”.
+In 2018, she launched the "Occhiello" brand, specializing in tailor-made men's suits, and in 2020, she expanded to include the “Amante” brand.
+She is also a partner, among others, in: "RiO Asi", "Omi Productions", "Omiimage", "InHome Real Estate", "O&R Holding", "ubramypracowników.pl", and "FoodWell".